-Once your forecasts are in place, it is time to start buying into it.
-The below steps will give you a walk-through of how replenishment works in a time-phased inventory system for items with a forecast.
+Once your inventory demand forecasts are in place, it is time to start buying into it.
+The steps below will give you a walk-through of the replenishment cycle in a time-phased inventory system for items with a forecast.

 Reorder point = lead time demand + safety stock